Poterap/cryptop/kedro-cryptop/docs/source/index.rst

-.. adork_kedro documentation master file, created by sphinx-quickstart.
+.. kedro_cryptop documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to project adork_kedro's API docs!
+Welcome to project kedro_cryptop's API docs!
 =============================================

 .. toctree::